 How Do Dogs Get Rabies?

-Rabies is secreted through saliva and can be passed to canines through a bite from an infected animal.
-Dogs can also be infected if they have a scratch or open wound that is exposed to contaminated saliva.
+Rabies is secreted through saliva and can pass to canines through a bite from an infected animal.
+Dogs can also become infected if they have a scratch or open wound that’s exposed to contaminated saliva.
+While it can pass between pets, rabies in dogs most frequently comes from exposure to wild animals like bats, raccoons, and foxes

 Rabies Symptoms In Dogs